TAMUparametric/PPOPT/doc/portfolio.rst

     H = numpy.zeros((A.shape[1],F.shape[1]))
     portfolio = MPQP_Program(A, b, c, H, Q, A_t, b_t, F,equality_indices= [0,1])

-This formulates the parametric problem as follows, we want to parameterize the return :math:`R^*` as :math:`\theta`, allowing up to solve over the upper and lower possible bounds for
+This formulates the parametric problem as follows, we want to parameterize the return :math:`R^*` as :math:`\theta`, so that we can solve over all feasible bounds of return.

 .. math::
     \begin{align}